Are you just starting out going gluten and dairy-free? Check out these top 10 tips for going gluten and dairy-free for beginners.

 8. Know the many names of gluten and dairy so you can steer clear of them.

 Gluten and dairy both hide under many names, so knowing what to look for on food labels and even on restaurant menus can be a real lifesaver.
-Here is a pretty comprehensive list of the many names of gluten, and here is one for dairy as well.
-Get to know them so you can avoid them.
+I cover the comprehensive lists of the many names of gluten and dairy in my GFDF Take-Along Cards.
+Get to know these tricky names so you can avoid them.